playauraai/Rhaegal-Pro/README.md

 - **Persistence Mechanisms:** Rootkit survival across reboots

 **What This Reveals:**
-- Γ£à Advanced kernel researchers study this (Microsoft MSRC, Google Project Zero)
+- ✅ Advanced kernel researchers study this (Microsoft MSRC, Google Project Zero)
-- Γ£à Rootkit developers require this knowledge
+- ✅ Rootkit developers require this knowledge
-- Γ£à Tier 5-6 security engineers need this for defense
+- ✅ Tier 5-6 security engineers need this for defense
-- Γ£à Nation-state APT groups use these techniques
+- ✅ Nation-state APT groups use these techniques
-- Γ¥î This information is NOT publicly documented
+- ❌ This information is NOT publicly documented
-- Γ¥î Most security researchers cannot access this knowledge
+- ❌ Most security researchers cannot access this knowledge
-- Γ¥î Commercial tools do NOT provide this analysis
+- ❌ Commercial tools do NOT provide this analysis

-Γ¥ô **Want the complete DSE/SecureBoot bypass guide with kernel callback exploitation, HVCI evasion, and boot-level hooking techniques?** ΓåÆ Purchase Full Report
+❓ **Want the complete DSE/SecureBoot bypass guide with kernel callback exploitation, HVCI evasion, and boot-level hooking techniques?** → Purchase Full Report

 ---